-Blue light therapy is often touted by Med Spas as recommended for treating spider veins and varicose veins.
+Blue light therapy is often touted by Med Spas as recommended for treating and varicose veins.
 However, this is often because it is a treatment that doesn't require administration by a doctor and thus it is the only option they can offer.
 However, the truth is that it's not proven to be effective.
 Some patients do notice a difference after multiple expensive treatments; however, there is no guarantee.
 Over time, the idea is that the heat destroys the damaged blood vessel, and then it shrinks and dissolves.
 The process is lengthy and expensive, and immediate or long-term results aren't guaranteed.
 Sclerotherapy, on the other hand, is an effective and cost-effective vein treatment performed by a vein doctor.

 Sclerotherapy as Treatment

 (opens in a new tab) is an effective treatment for getting rid of spider veins and varicose veins.
 The way it works is by injecting an irritant into each of the affected areas.
 As the walls of the veins become irritated by the injected irritant, they then stick together, which keeps blood from flowing into that area.
 The procedure causes the vein to shrink, thus reducing the swelling.
 Over time, the spider veins vanish or fade.
 Sometimes, several treatments are necessary to completely get rid of the veins.
 As the veins disappear, they get reabsorbed into the body.
 Sometimes, vein specialists treat larger veins with duplex ultrasound-guided sclerotherapy.
 During this procedure, they use an ultrasound to map out and visualize the veins in question.
 The process allows for a more accurate monitoring of the injected solution.